yinhaoz/denoising-fluorescence/README.md

 ```

 ### Traditional denosing methods
+Download the FMD dataset into the default directory `denoising/dataset/`.
 ```
 cd matlab
 ```
+In the benchmark files (e.g., `benchmark_VST_NLM.m`), assign different folder names (e.g., `Confocal_BPAE_B`) to the variable `data_name` to benchmark different data groups.
+Execute the benchmark files to start benchmarking.

+For more details regarding the traditional denoising methods, please refer to the following references.

 #### Noise Estimation
 - A. Foi, M. Trimeche, V. Katkovnik, and K. Egiazarian.
 "Practical Poissonian-Gaussian noise modeling and fitting for single-image raw-data".
 IEEE Transactions on Image Processing, 17(10):1737–1754, 2008.